Zeploc/GameplayFlow/.github/pull_request_template.md

 <!-- If breaking, explain the impact and outline migration steps. -->

 ## Checklist
-- [ ] Linting applied/coding standards adhered to
+- [ ] Linting passing and coding standards adhered
 - [ ] Added/updated tests as needed
 - [ ] Updated documentation/CHANGELOG if required